Debate on 'Understanding Ukraine' with

 to enhance the Council of Europe's capacity to provide coherent

 short-and long-term responses within its statutory mandate to challenges

 facing member states and the Organisation.
 Since February 2011 more

-than thirty five meetings have taken place on themes as varied as
+than forty five meetings have taken place on themes as varied as

 intercultural dialogue, migration, political extremism, freedom